 This form is used most often by online students to request to change from the non-thesis to thesis option.

-The Student Academic Resource Tool from the Office of Online and Continuing Education provides extensive information on registration, accessing courses, and more.
+The Getting Ready to Learn Online page from the Center for Innovation in Teaching & Learning provides extensive information on registration, accessing courses, and more.
 Email firstname.lastname@example.org for personal assistance.

 Graduate Student Handbook

 The handbook provides vital information about the process of earning a graduate degree in the Department of Natural Resources and Environmental Sciences.
 The most recent handbook contains the most up to date information about procedures and processes.

 If you are checking degree requirements, you are governed by the handbook that was in effect for the semester that you first enrolled in the program, but the procedures in the most recent handbook apply to all students.

 Funding and Career Resources

 All graduate students, particularly those pursuing a doctorate, should begin the process of seeking research funds as early in their graduate education as possible.(The Library workshops listed on this page currently only occur on campus, but the other resources are available online.)

 These career resources are beneficial for both our on-campus and online students.